wyldclaw/betterworldmap-addons/addons/11_TheWarWithin/README.md

 * `Patch 11.0.0` - Isle of Dorn, The Ringing Deeps, Hallowfall, and Azj-Kahet

-## Limitations

-Several locations are unable to be affected by Better World Map due to World of Warcraft API limitations.

 ## Localization

 This addon has been (mostly) translated to the following languages: